 - 2LO is required for information from Bamboo to be included in the summaries in the Development panel.

 - 3LO checks that a user has authenticated with Bamboo before they get to see the information in any of the details dialogs.
 Users who can see summarized data in the Development panel may not have permission to see all the information that contributed to those summaries and which is visible in the details dialogs.
 That is, the details dialogs respect the access permissions that users have in the connected Bamboo server.

 When you create a new link between a Jira application and Bamboo, both 2-legged (2LO) and 3-legged OAuth (3LO) are enabled by default.

 - You will need to set up a two-way link.
 That is, select the Create a link back to this server option when adding the application link.

-- Go to the JIRA admin area and click Applications > Application Links.
+- Go to the Jira admin area and select Applications > Application Links.

 - See Configuring authentication for an application link for more information.